hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 found resource "stop_list"
 executed ...

-Now we can go further and add missing functionality error handling, fork join paralellism.
+Now we can go further and add missing functionality: error handling, fork join paralellism.
 Do we have new problems?
-Definitly yes, we need to solve how to use disposable objects, how to not capture resource objects in a closures....
+Definitely yes, we need to solve how to use disposable objects, how to avoid capturing of resource objects in a closures....

-I would really appreciate if you share your problems and solutions in comments.
+I would really appreciate if you share your experience with distributed projects, problems and solutions in comments.

-In the next post we discuss other way to compose distributed computations built as queue combinators, compare actors(fsharp, akka.net, orleans) and csp(golang and clojure), go deep inside reducers, transducers and nessos streams and will find some really interesting stuff.
+In the next post we will discuss other way to compose distributed computations based on queue combinators, compare actors(fsharp, akka.net, orleans) and csp(golang and clojure), go deep inside reducers, transducers and nessos streams and will find some really interesting stuff.